 Housing Zoning Code Amendments

-Both the proposed citywide zoning changes and Neighborhood Infill Overlay (limited to specific neighborhoods near downtown) are meant to promote the development new housing in Tulsa.
+Both the proposed citywide zoning changes and Neighborhood Infill Overlay (limited to specific neighborhoods near downtown) promote the development new housing in Tulsa.

-The citywide changes focus on lot and building regulations.
-If adopted, it would reduce the lot area requirements for duplexes and cottage house developments, lot widths for duplexes and townhouses, and the required street setback in Residential-Multifamily (RM) zoning districts.
+The citywide changes focus on lot and building regulations, reducing the lot area requirements for duplexes and cottage house developments, lot widths for duplexes and townhouses, and the required street setback in Residential-Multifamily (RM) zoning districts.

-The Neighborhood Infill Overlay, would allow for a variety of different residential housing types in a manner that is compatible with the size and residential character of surrounding properties.
-The regulations are also intended to promote housing types that accommodate households of varying sizes and income levels and provide for a more efficient use of residential land.
+The Neighborhood Infill Overlay allows a greater variety of residential housing types in a manner that is compatible with the size and residential character of surrounding properties.
+The regulations are intended to promote housing types that accommodate households of varying sizes and income levels, and provide for a more efficient use of residential land.

 Frequently Asked Questions